diogoneves07/bemtvjs/README.md

 const goToFirstPage = router.FirstPage("strong[Hey!]");
 ```

+#### Route root

+If you define a route with the name `Root` it will be rendered whenever there was no other active route.

 #### Capturing errors

 Whenever the route is unknown, Bemtv will warn you through the `onRouteUnfound()` function which accepts a listener/callback as the first argument: